micro-community/development/design/platform/README.md

 We serve any environment through 3 global endpoints:

-- api.micro.mu - the `micro api` served over https
+- api.micro.com- the `micro api` served over https
-- web.micro.mu - the `micro web` served over https
+- proxy.micro.com - the `micro proxy` served over https
-- network.micro.mu - the `micro network` served over quic/tunnel

 The api is used as the http/json inbound.
-The web dashboard is used to serve web apps.
-The network is used to interconnect different regions.
+The proxy uses gRPC for remote access via the CLI and other services.

-## Runtime
+### Runtime

-Internally we're running the entire `micro runtime` as single replicas to abstract away the underlying infrastructure.
+Internally we're running `Micro` as single replicas to abstract away the underlying infrastructure.

 ## Infrastructure